 Abstract In this paper, we present a novel interactive texture design scheme based on deformation and energy optimization.
 Given a small sample texture, the design process starts with applying a set of deformation operations to the sample texture to obtain a set of deformed textures.
 Then local changes to those deformed textures are further made by replacing their local regions with the texture elements interactively selected from other textures.
-Such a deform-selectreplace process is iterated many times until the desired deformed textures are obtained.
-Finally the deformed textures are composed to form a large texture with graph-cut optimization.
+Such a deform-select-replace process is iterated for many times until the desired deformed textures are obtained.
+Finally those deformed textures are composed to form a large texture with the graph-cut optimization.
 By combining the graph-cut algorithm with an energy optimization process, interactive selections of local texture elements are done simply through indicating the positions of texture elements very roughly with a brush tool.
 Our experimental results demonstrate that the proposed technique can be used for designing a large variety of versatile textures from a single small sample texture, increasing or decreasing the density of texture elements, as well as for synthesizing textures from multiple sources.

-Keywords Deformation · Interactive · Texture design · Brushes · Energy optimization
+Keywords Deformation \cdot Interactive \cdot Texture design \cdot Brushes \cdot Energy optimization